Orange County Child Custody Attorney

 Any court will always determine custody based on the best interests of the child.
 However, there are cases where the preference of the child is taken into account.
 While no case is ever identical, a judge will more likely give preference to a child that is older than the age of 14.
 However, the reasons as to why the child has a preferred parent will also be taken into account.

-Can You Still Get Custody if the Child is not iologically related to me?
+Can I Still Get Custody if the Child is not Biologically Related?

 Custody is determined based on a number of factors, but biological relation is not necessarily one of them.
 If you are a legal parent of the child, meaning that you adopted the child as your own while you were still married to your ex-spouse, you have legal grounds to petition for child custody and the court will view you as a parent with the same claim as the biological parent.